olhmr/bigquery-utils/README.md

 They're all driven by use cases that I've encountered, for example in archiving tables.

-Documentation is TBC.
+# To-do

-- TODO: add function for iterating through a list of tables in a dataset
+- add function for iterating through a list of tables in a dataset
-- TODO: add generic validation function for project, dataset, and table ids
+- add generic validation function for project, dataset, and table ids
-- TODO: add confirmation dialogue
+- add confirmation dialogue
-- TODO: add exception handling
+- add exception handling
-- TODO: add tests
+- add tests
-- TODO: add support for views
+- add support for views
-- TODO: fix message for default destination
+- fix message for default destination